-The latest cohort of the Master in Business Analytics & Big Data graduated from an intense year of classes, projects and presentations.
+The latest cohort of the Master in Business Analytics & Data Science graduated from an intense year of classes, projects and presentations.
 Luca Fiume, who recently completed the program, looks back on the challenges and rewards while sharing all his tips and lessons learned to inspire future students pursuing this unique, multidisciplinary program.

 5 min read

-Prior to starting the Master in Business Analytics & Big Data, I was working in customer service and business development for a mobility startup in Madrid.
+Prior to starting the Master in Business Analytics & Data Science, I was working in customer service and business development for a mobility startup in Madrid.
 I kept thinking that many of the tasks and projects could be fast-tracked by leveraging data-focused approaches.
 For example, new business accounts could’ve been generated more cost-effectively by developing a web-scraping solution oriented towards industry-specific blogs and repositories.
 Also, the data generated from the product’s web application could’ve opened up a new revenue stream by developing an API gateway to share information with other mobility actors complementing the startup’s service.

 It was during this experience that I realized that my previous studies were outdated.
 The learning I had under my belt didn’t offer me a comprehensive vision of business analytics and big data today.
 I was sure the solutions that we needed existed, but I didn’t know what the right steps were to implement a data solution, nor what the best data tools were.
-That’s how I knew it was time to apply for the Master in Business Analytics & Big Data.
+That’s how I knew it was time to apply for the Master in Business Analytics & Data Science.

-The Master in Business Analytics & Big Data at IE University is a challenging program spanning over 10 months full-time, or 17 months on a part-time, blended schedule.
+The Master in Business Analytics & Data Science at IE University is a challenging program spanning over 10 months full-time, or 17 months on a part-time, blended schedule.
 I rose to the challenge and attended every class in person, which was made possible by the university’s innovative measures that ensured a safe learning space.

 The program’s content spans four main areas of learning: Programming, Data Warehousing, Machine Learning and Distributed Computing.
 Already having knowledge in the first two, I was most looking forward to the latter two topics.
 The classes are very hands-on and require students to team up to present their impact projects at the end of every term.